 People who are genuinely interested in participating and willing to give their time to help other people can offer peer support to others.
 Their experiences and insight can help those in the same situation.

-Peer support training is intended for Akson members with spinal cord injuries who were injured at least two years previously and who have come to terms with their circumstances.
+Peer support training is intended for Akson members with spinal cord injuries or the family members of people with SCI.
+The injury has happened at least two years previously and the person interested in volunteering as a peer supporter has come to terms with their circumstances.

 A peer councilor is a person with a spinal cord injury with personal experience of rehabilitation and who has sufficient skills to offer peer support to a newly injured person.